 Orthographic drawings (or projections) are a series of 2-D views that give you a complete sense of a 3-D object when taken all together.
-At minimum, you need to you draw your character from the front, side and top.
+At minimum, you need to draw your character from the front, side, and top.
 Since Mitch is not my creation, I was lucky enough to get this set of sketches from original artist Reuben Rude.

 When you make (or in my case, print) your orthographic views, you want to make sure that the dimensions all match up.
 The height of the front and side views should be the same (C), as should the width of the front and top views (A), and the depth of the top and side views (B).
 You can leave small details like surface decoration out of these.
 You just need them for the general shape.
 In my case, I erased the eye and the “spinal nodes” from Reuben’s drawings, since I would be adding them on later as separate pieces.

 When you’ve got your sketches looking just right, cut them out.

 Step 2: Foam Block